THE RED FLAG GROUP PRIVACY STATEMENT EFFECTIVE AS OF 21 NOVEMBER 2014 – APPLICABLE TO WWW.COMPLIANCEINTERACTIVE.COM

 - identifying numbers such as passport, driving license or other ID which is used to confirm the identity of subjects.

-Our reports may also contain our opinion and analysis the reputation of the subject company.
+Our reports may also contain our opinion and analysis the reputation of the report subject.

 E. INFORMATION CONTAINED WITHIN THE INTEGRAWATCH® SOLUTION